MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/project-migration-manager.md

 # required metadata

 title: Project migration manager
-description: This article explains how to use the Project migration manager to move your project from one Microsoft Dynamics Lifecycle Services geography to another.
+description: This article explains how to use the Project migration manager utility to move your project from one Microsoft Dynamics Lifecycle Services geography to another.
 author: LaneSwenka
 ms.date: 10/05/2022
 ms.topic: article